its-Saugandh/World-Population-analysis-using-SQL-/README.md

-# World-Population-analysis-using-SQL-
+# World-Population-analysis-using-SQL-Python
-This SQL project explores the World Population Dataset sourced from Kaggle to analyze population growth patterns and their environmental impacts.
+This project explores the World Population Dataset sourced from Kaggle to analyze population growth patterns and their environmental impacts.
 With the global population continuously rising, understanding these trends is essential as they affect resource availability, environmental sustainability, and socio-economic stability.
 As the world’s population expands, so do the demands on vital resources such as water, food, land, and shelter—resources already under strain from climate change and biodiversity loss.
 By examining population data from 1970 to 2023, this project aims to offer insights into population growth dynamics and support sustainable resource management efforts.

 **Why This Project?**